A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: LOD discretization and main results

-Note that error estimates indicate the same resolution conditions for the $\HonekappaSpace$-error and the error in energy, but an even stronger resolution condition for the $L^2$-error.
-In fact, for the $L^2$-error even the asymptotic rates show a dependence on $\Csol$.
-In the proofs, this constant entered through an Aubin--Nitsche argument.
-However, our experiments as well as previous experiments \cite{DoeH24,BDH24} could not find any indications that there is a stronger influence of $\Csol$ on the $L^2$-error and we therefore believe that the $L^2$-estimate is still suboptimal with respect to the dependence on $\Csol$. \begin{remark}[$\kappa$ constraint for $\deltah$] The error estimates in Theorem \ref{thrm:main-results} show, for $k=2$, a convergence rate of $\kappa \deltah^2$ for the $\HonekappaSpace$-error and a rate of $\kappa \deltah^3$ for the $L^2$-error.
+\begin{remark}[$\kappa$ constraint for $\deltah$] The error estimates in Theorem \ref{thrm:main-results} show, for $k=2$, a convergence rate of $\kappa \deltah^2$ for the $\HonekappaSpace$-error and a rate of $\kappa \deltah^3$ for the $L^2$-error.
 The additional $\kappa$ entered through the regularity estimate $ \| \MagPot \|_{H^3} \lesssim \kappa$.
 Again, we could not find numerical evidence that this estimate is sharp, and we rather observe constants which indicate $\| \MagPot \|_{H^3} \lesssim 1$.
 If this is true, then we could remove the $\kappa$-dependence in front of $\deltah$ in all our error estimates.
 However, due to our computational limitations for studying very large $\kappa$-values, it is not yet possible to draw any definite conclusions from our numerical experiments. \end{remark} We conclude with a comparison to a standard finite element discretization with $\VSh$ instead of $\VShLOD$, i.e. both spaces of the same dimension but different approximation properties.
 The proof of the following result is analogous to the LOD case by exploiting the abstract convergence theory from Section \ref{sec:abstract_error_analysis}.
 Recall that for the case $k=2$ we again assume $\curl \MagF \in \mathbf{H}^1(\Omega)$. \begin{theorem}[Error estimates for FEM approximations] Let Assumption \ref{ass:local_uniq} hold and let $(\sol_{H},\mathbf{A}_{h,k}) \in \VSh \times \VSAhzero{k}$ fulfill for $k=1,2$: